Apurva-tech/LeetCode/README.md

 # Credits

-Collection of LeetCode questions to ace the coding interview - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+Collection of LeetCode question to ace the coding interview - Created using [LeetHub](https://github.com/QasimWani/LeetHub).